Mazux/youbook-master/protected/docs/guide/administration/timezones.md

 Timezones
 =========

-HumHub uses by default the timezone of your PHP/MySQL installation.
+Youbook uses by default the timezone of your PHP/MySQL installation.

 You can change the application timezone by editing the configuration at ``protected/config/local/_settings.php``.